karmaniverous/rrstack/.stan/system/stan.system.md

 ## Commit message output (replaces refactor-note files)

+- MANDATORY: Commit message MUST be wrapped in a fenced code block.
+  - Use a plain triple-backtick fence (or longer per the fence hygiene rule if needed).
+  - Do not annotate with a language tag; the block must contain only the commit message text.
+  - Emit the commit message once, at the end of the reply.
+  - This rule applies to every change set, regardless of size.

 - The assistant MUST NOT create or persist refactor-note files under `<stanPath>/refactors/`.
 - At the end of any change set, the assistant MUST output a commit